Domestic Violence In North Carolina

 - Committing any act defined in N.C.
 GEN. STAT. §14-27.2 through N.C.
 GEN. STAT. §14-27.7.

-A domestic violence protective order, or restraining order can prevent you from returning to your home, seeing your children, from going places that you normally go, and from possessing firearms (under state law for one to two years but under federal law you could be prevented from possessing firearms for the rest of your life).
-Domestic violence protection order can significantly limit your freedoms and negatively affect your ability to exercise your custodial and/or visitation rights with your children.
+A domestic violence protective order or restraining order entered against you can prevent you from returning to your home, seeing your children, going places that you normally go, and possessing firearms (under state law for one to two years but under federal law you could be prevented from possessing firearms for the rest of your life).
+Domestic violence protection orders can significantly limit your freedoms and negatively affect your ability to exercise your custodial and/or visitation rights with your children.
 If you need assistance in the defense of a domestic violence protective order contact Jamie Vavonese to set up a consultation to discuss your case.